 Public transport access includes 10 bus stops.
 The crime rate in the Mornington Peninsula LGA is moderate at 7,089 incidents per 100,000 population.

-From an investment perspective, McCrae offers a gross rental yield of 1.6%, rated as low yield.
+On the investment side, Gross rental yield sits at around 1.6% (low yield).
 Property prices are above the state median ($1.3M/$875K), placing it in the premium segment.
 The price-to-income ratio of 17.4x is considered stretched.
 House prices have moved -1.9% year-on-year.
+Population growth of +0.8% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.